-Another problem is that food companies specifically and disproportionately target communities of color with their marketing for junk food products.
-In this post we are tracking news coverage and studies about racial disparities in junk food advertising.
-For recent articles on the connections between food-related diseases and Covid-19, impacts on farmworkers and food workers, and other vital food system issues related to the pandemic, see our Coronavirus Food News Tracker.
-See also our reporting in Environmental Health News, What does junk food have to do with COVID-19 deaths? by Carey Gillam (4.28.20).
+One major problem is that food companies specifically and disproportionately target communities of color with their marketing for junk food products.
+In this post, we are tracking news coverage and studies about racial disparities in junk food advertising.

 Data on the disproportionate targeting of junk food advertising and marketing to communities of color